tudelft3d/CityGML2OBJs/README.md

 python CityGML2OBJs.py -i /path/to/CityGML/files/ -o /path/to/new/OBJ/files/
 ```

 The tool will convert all CityGML files it finds in that folder.
-Don't forget to close the command with `/`
+The command works also with relative paths.

 ### Semantics